Update: November 10, 2021

 Remember PETA’s open records lawsuit seeking videos of alcohol experiments on tiny voles at Oregon Health & Science University (OHSU)?
 And remember how, in October, it became a First Amendment and state equal protection lawsuit after we discovered that experimenters were apparently deleting videos of the heinous experiments after we spoke out against them?
-Now, after learning that OHSU’s anti-PETA bias is more entrenched, we have just filed to expand the lawsuit again—this time to include claims of unlawful police monitoring.
+Now, after learning that OHSU’s anti-PETA bias is more entrenched, the Multnomah County Circuit Court just granted our motion to expand the lawsuit again—this time to include claims of unlawful police monitoring.

 While litigating the lawsuit, PETA discovered that at least two OHSU police officers, including the police chief, receive near-daily intelligence-style updates on our activities from a company called Information Network Associates (INA).
 Oregon law prohibits law-enforcement agencies from collecting such information unless it relates directly to a criminal investigation, which, PETA notes, OHSU’s surveillance does not.
 In addition to giving the university other “threat” updates, INA has told it about PETA’s blog posts and social media activity.